KamiKillertO/vscode-colorize/README.md

 ### colorize.hide_current_line_decorations _BOOLEAN_ _default: true_

 By default decorations for the current line are hidden.
 Set this setting to false to deactivate this behavior.

+### colorize.browser_color_names _BOOLEAN_ _default: true_

+By default the color names recognized by most browsers within HTML and CSS documents will be colorized.
+Set this property to false to not colorize these names.

 ### colorize.activate_variables_support_beta _BOOLEAN_ _default: false_